newjersey/navigator.business.nj.gov/content/src/fundings/electric-vehicle-tourism-program.md

 displayName: electric-vehicle-tourism
 urlSlug: evtp
 id: evtp
+sidebarCardBodyText: The Electric Vehicle (EV) Tourism Program is offering incentives to promote electric vehicle adoption and tourism through investment in EV chargers at key New Jersey tourism sites, landmarks, and other Tourism Areas.
 openDate: 07/25/2022
 dueDate: 10/31/2022
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Electric Vehicle (EV) Tourism Program is offering incentives to promote electric vehicle adoption and tourism through investment in EV chargers at key New Jersey tourism sites, landmarks, and other `Tourism Areas|tourism-areas`.
+  The Electric Vehicle (EV) Tourism Program offers you incentives to promote electric vehicle adoption and tourism through investment in EV chargers at key New Jersey tourism sites, landmarks, and other tourism areas.

 callToActionLink: https://njcleanenergy.com/files/file/EV/FY23/EVs%20-%20EV%20Tourism%20Program%20-%20Application%20for%20FY23%20-%20Round%201%20-%20FINAL%207_22_22.pdf
 callToActionText: Learn more
 fundingType: grant